-Women United in Philanthropy (WUP) awards grants every year to local non-profits serving women and children in our community through its Human Services Grant Award program.
+Women United in Philanthropy (WUP) awards grants every year to local non-profits serving women and children in our community through its Grant Award program.
 The amount of the grant and the number of grants awarded each year are determined based on the amount available in the WUP Collective Fund.
 The Collective Fund is grown through WUP membership.
-The Human Services Grant Award program is unique and the process can change based on direction set by the Grant and Steering Committees, community needs, available funds, and other factors.
+The Grant Award program is unique and the process can change based on direction set by the Grant and Steering Committees, community needs, available funds, and other factors.

 The Process, in general:

 - WUP members nominate eligible organizations to the grant committee

 - Eligible organizations are invited to submit a proposal for consideration

 - The grant committee, made up of current WUP members, reviews all proposals for eligibility (see below), sustainability, community benefit, and other factors and selects which applicants will advance to the site visit stage

 - Grant Committee members conduct site visits with key staff/volunteers of each non-profit selected for this stage